beginnersbook.com

 Anuj

-In the above example we have used methods such as add() and remove().
-However there are number of methods available which can be used directly using object of ArrayList class.
-Let’s discuss few important methods of ArrayList class.
+In the above examples, we have used methods such as add() and remove().
+However there are number of other useful methods available in ArrayList class.

-1) add( Object o): This method adds an object o to the arraylist.
+1) add( Object o): This method adds an object o at the end of the arraylist.

 obj.add("hello");